Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/parameters.rst

 cases this feature can be disabled by setting it to '0'.
 However, it can be useful if RNA-seq reads have been trimmed extensively before mapping.

-**base height**s This value relates to the minimal number of reads in the non-enriched library that start at the TSS position.
+**base height** This value relates to the minimal number of reads in the non-enriched library that start at the TSS position.
 This feature is disabled by default.

 Normalization Settings